 *Students with an interest in majoring in Public Health or Psychology will be considered on a case-by-case basis and should reach out to Alison Fisher, Professor of Chemistry.
 Students considering majoring in Public Health or Environmental Science are also encouraged to apply for the Heatherington or Dempsey Scholarships, respectively.

 - Reference Contact Information:

-- Provide contact information (first and last name, email address) for a science or math teacher who knows you well and is willing to write a letter of recommendation
+- Provide contact information (first and last name, email address) for a science or math teacher who the scholarship advisors can connect with to ask any follow-up questions inspired by your application.

 - A response of 250 words (maximum) to the following:

 - Why and how do you think the additional support structure offered by the STEM Fellows Program will help you succeed in your STEM career?